 Posted on

-For example you have a Linux server and want to clean cache regularly once a day.
+They are similar to Task Scheduler in Windows.
+For example, you have a Linux server and want to clean cache regularly once a day.
 You can do this manually everyday or schedule a job to do this daily without your intervention.
 Here’s where cron jobs assist you.
 You can assign a job in cron.
 Sometimes these jobs are assigned with root privileges and these can be exploited to gain root privileges.
 Let’s see it practically.

 linux privilege escalation with cron jobs